-Time to redefine Resilience
+Time to Redefine Resilience

-Operational Resilience - OR.2
+1. Operational Resilience - OR.2

-The risks out of critical operations, products and processes are the most-fickle.
+Risks out of critical operations, products and processes are the most-fickle.
 Each of these should be identified afresh at each and every business units and be re-categorised as known-known, known-unknown and unknown-unknown risks.

-The fickleness of each of these risks-emitting items of processes and products should warrant the intensity of management attention and proactive action.
-The possible points of distress should be smelt and be nipped in the bud.
+The fickleness of each of these risks-emitting items of processes & products should warrant the intensity of management attention and proactive action.
+Possible points of distress should be smelt and be nipped in the bud.
 Simulation exercises as pilots would reinforce integrity of the mechanics of NewGen OR.2.

-Most importantly, this re-engineering should be jointly shouldered by Chief Risk Officer (CRO), Chief Compliance Officer (CCO) & Head of Internal Audit and be operationalised by the members of the senior management based on a codified board approved policy document.
+Most importantly, this reengineering should be jointly shouldered by Chief Risk Officer (CRO), Chief Compliance Officer (CCO) & Head of Internal Audit and be operationalised by the members of the senior management based on a codified board approved policy document.

-Functional Resilience - FR.2
+2. Functional Resilience - FR.2